 Segment revenues, expenses, assets and liabilities are those that are directly attributable to a segment and the relevant portion that can be allocated to a segment on a reasonable basis.
 Segment assets include all assets used by a segment and consist primarily of operating cash, investments, investment properties and plant and equipment, net of related provisions.
 While most of these assets can be directly attributable to individual segments, the carrying amounts of certain assets used jointly by segments are allocated based on reasonable estimates of usage.
 Segment liabilities consist of borrowings.
-Segment assets and liabilities, trade and other creditors and employee entiltlements are represented as unallocated amounts.
+Segment assets and liabilities do not include income taxes.
+Tax assets and liabilities, trade and other creditors and employee entitlements are represented as unallocated amounts.